 - The company’s employees and artists represent more than 50 nationalities and speak 25 different languages.

-- Close to 150 million spectators have seen a Cirque du Soleil show since 1984.
+- More than 180 million spectators have seen a Cirque du Soleil show since 1984.

-- Close to 15 million people will see a Cirque du Soleil show in 2014.
+- Close to 10 million have seen a Cirque du Soleil show in 2016.

 - Cirque du Soleil hasn’t received any grants from the public or private sectors since 1992.